erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/notifications/index.md

 6. Expiry notification for a Contract.
 7. Completion / Status change of a Task.

-For this, you need to setup an Notification.
+For this, you need to setup a Notification.

 > Setup > Email > Notification

 ### Setting Up An Alert

-To setup an Notification:
+To setup a Notification:

 1. Select which Document Type you want watch changes on
 2. Define what events you want to watch.
 Events are: